telerik/kendo-ui-core/docs-aspnet-mvc/helpers/datepicker/how-to/masked-date-picker-grid.md

 # Create Masked DatePickers

-The example below demonstrates how to add a mask to the Kendo UI DatePicker through a custom Kendo UI widget.
+The following example demonstrates how to add a mask to the Kendo UI DatePicker through a custom Kendo UI widget.

 ###### Example